alokkmukherji/BikeSharingCaseStudy/README.md

 ## Conclusions
  -  Increase in temp causes an increase in bike rent when all other predictors are not changing
- -  Bike rent inreases with increase in year when all other predictors are not changing
+ -  Bike rent increases with increase in year when all other predictors are not changing
 -   Increase in Light Snow/Light Rain + Thunderstorm + Scattered clouds/Light Rain + Scattered clouds causes a decrease in bike rent when all other predictors are not changing
 -   Increase in windspeed causes a decrease in bike rent when all other predictors not not changing
 -   During spring, there is a decrease in bike rent when all other predictor is not changing